Wellington Free Things To Do

 Welliington is a compact harbour city that's packed full of attractions and iconic sights.
 As New Zealand's capital city, it's home to Parliament, iconic cable cars, a thriving waterront area, the 'Golden Mile' shopping district and packed full of cafes and award-winning restaurants.
 However, The 'Capital of Cool', is also a city that has plenty of options for the budget conscious visitor.

-We've picked out a selection of some of the best on offer.
-Check out our 'Free Things To Do' section for more inspiration.
+We've picked out a selection of some of the best free things to do in Wellington.
+Check out our 'Points of Interest Guide' for more inspiration.

 Free tours allow you to get an insight into the inner working of New Zealand’s Parliament.
 The guided tours take place on the hour from Monday to Friday beginning at 10.00am until 4.00pm.
 The tour includes Parliament House, the 1899 Parliamentary Library building and the landmark Moderne Brutalist "Beehive" building which was opened by the Queen in 1977 to house the Executive Wing.
 Read more.